Handbook of Business Procedures

 - General services such as design or advertising services

-- Emergency maintenance services such as cleaning and pest control
+- Emergency maintenance services such as one-time cleaning due to unexpected event and one-time pest control or removal

 - Services resulting in a tangible deliverable such as artwork, printing, or film processing